 The Texas Court of Appeals has ruled in favor of Austin Firefighters IAFF Local 975 in a suit brought by self-proclaimed government “watchdogs” who alleged that granting union officials paid time off violates the Texas Constitution.
 The suit was brought in 2016 by two Austin residents, Mark Pulliam and Jay Wiley, with the support of two watchdog groups, the Texas Public Policy Foundation and the Goldwater Institute.

 The suit alleged that provisions in the collective bargaining agreement creating a bank of shared leave for union business violates a prohibition in the state constitution of taxpayer-funded gifts.
 The case had a complicated procedural history with Roger Borgelt joining the suit as a Plaintiff, and the State of Texas intervening as a co-plaintiff against the city only (not the union).
-Travis County District Court ruled the paid time off provision was legal and sanctioned Pulliam and Wiley, prompting the appeal.
+Travis County District Court ruled the paid time off provision was legal and sanctioned Pulliam and Wiley under the Texas anti-SLAPP law (the Texas Citizens Participation Act), prompting the appeal.

 In upholding the trial court’s ruling the Court of Appeals reasoned as follows:

 - Appellants present two issues on appeal.
 First, Borgelt and the State assert that the trial court erred by determining that they were not entitled to relief on their claims against the City because the Gift Clauses prohibit the Association Leave Provision.

 - Second, appellees Pulliam and Wiley (who nonsuited their remaining claims against the City) assert that the trial court erred by granting the Association’s TCPA motion to dismiss against them and by awarding sanctions under the TCPA.
 We address each of these issues in turn.